EhsanRP/OSProject/README.md

 		All algorithms print gant chart.
 		All algorithms pring avrages except MFQS.

 Special thanks to master Iren Mazloom Zadeh for teaching me Java in second term of my university.
+Due to her inspiration, I'm now a spring boot developer.